 Let’s say how John’s physical SIM card is connected:

-- The carrier provides the SIM with their network-specific data stored in it.
+- It provides the SIM with their network-specific data stored in it.

-- He buys the SIM to install it into his phone.
+- Gets the SIM to install it into his phone.

 - The phone uses that data stored on the SIM to connect to the carrier.